 Why the urgency to act?

-Now, we understand, that emitting carbon dioxide (and other greenhouse gases or GHG) is part of life.
-But the amount we (collectively) contribute has become absolutely insane: 52.4Gt CO2e (or 52.4 billion tons) in 2019 to be precise – the highest it’s ever been.
-And that number doesn’t even include land-use changes which removed some of nature’s capacity to remove carbon from the atmosphere (called sequestration).
+Emitting carbon dioxide (and other greenhouse gases or GHG) is part of life.
+But the amount we (collectively) contribute has become absolutely insane: 57.7 Gt CO2e (or 57.7 billion tons) in 2024 to be precise – the highest it’s ever been.
+And that number doesn’t even include land-use changes, which have reduced some of nature’s capacity to remove carbon from the atmosphere (a process called sequestration).

 To put this into perspective:

-- To halt the warming of the earth’s atmosphere at 1.5° Celsius (2.7° Fahrenheit) by 2100, our (collective) emissions must be reduced by more than half (to 25 Gt CO2e) by 2030.Â
+- To halt the warming of the earth’s atmosphere at 1.5° Celsius (2.7° Fahrenheit) by 2100, our (collective) emissions must be reduced by more than half (to 25 Gt CO2e) by 2030.

-- Even if we are aiming to limit global warming to 2.0° (3.6°Fahrenheit) by 2100, we still need to reduce our collective emissions by 22% (to 41Gt CO2e) within this decade.
+- Even if we are aiming to limit global warming to 2.0° (3.6°F) by 2100, we still need to reduce our collective emissions by 29% (to 41 Gt CO2e) within this decade.

 Sounds like we are running out of time.
 Yep.
-That’s why the Fridays for Future climate strikes will continue for as long as it takes for everyone to wake up.
+That’s why the Fridays for Future climate strikes continue for as long as it takes for everyone to wake up.

 We’ve let the planet down.
 There’s no question about that.
 And we owe it to future generations to work with them to try and heal some of the harm we’ve inflicted. – Jane Goodall